preactjs/preact-custom-element/README.md

 ## Usage

-Import `register` and call it with your component, a tag name<strong>*</strong>, and a list of attribute names you want to observe:
+Any Preact component can be registered as a custom element simply by importing `register` and calling it with your component, a tag name<strong>*</strong>, and a list of attribute names you want to observe:

 ```javascript
 import register from 'preact-custom-element';